Suni29/GoogleCast-to-Yeelight/README.md

-# GoogleCast-to-Yeelight
+# GoogleCast to Yeelight
-GoogleCast to Yeelight synchronizes the average color of the casted music's album cover and sets it to a Yeelight Device's color.
+## GC2Y is still under WIP, a working version will be uploaded next week (around March 8).